RF24Network API¶

 pyrf24.NETWORK_PING =

-or automatic radio-ack will indicate to the sender whether the payload was successful.
-The time it takes to successfully send aNETWORK_PING
+NETWORK_PINGwill be dropped automatically by the recipient.
+ANETWORK_ACKor automatic radio-ack will indicate to the sender whether the payload was successful.
+The time it takes to successfully send aNETWORK_PINGis the round-trip-time.

 -